 Direct Speech Indexing: Accurate, Fast, and Scalable Voice SearchAugust 18, 2020

 Can you imagine modern life without Google search?
 In the mid-1990s, the World Wide Web’s popularity created a deluge of novel text data.
 Google unlocked the power of this data with the first truly effective web search engine.
 In the 2010s, multimedia content on the Internet has seen a similar growth pattern, driven by services like YouTube and SoundCloud.
-Additional audio data is being generated at a huge rate from call centres and Zoom meetings.
+Additional audio data is being generated at a huge rate from call centers and Zoom meetings.
 The ability to effectively index this new wave of Internet data unlocks opportunities including search, media creation, compliance, and real-time sentiment analysis.

 The naive solution for the voice search problem is using a Speech-to-Text (STT) engine combined with classic text indexing techniques as shown below.
 This approach has subtle—but significant—drawbacks.